efharkin/swc2dot/README.md

 The SWC format provides a minimal description of the morphology of a neuron as an acyclic graph of tapered cylinders arranged in 3D space.
-While SWC is well supported by specialized software packages for neuron modeling, it is not supported by more general programs for visualizing and manipulating graphs.
+While SWC is well supported by specialized software packages for neuron modelling, it is not supported by more general programs for visualizing and manipulating graphs.

 swc2dot converts neuron morphologies stored in SWC to human-readable [DOT